vvvote/vvvote/doc/protocol/protocol-format-definition.md

 	}

 Explanation
-"RegistrationStartDate": date when the phase 1 "obtaining return envelopes" starts "RegistrationEndDate": date when the phase 1 "obtaining return envelopes" ends "serverId": Id of the OAuth2 to be used.
-Currently only "BEOBayern" is supported "nested_groups": list of groups which are allowed to take part in the election (e.g. the id of devisions of a party).
+"serverId": Id of the OAuth2 to be used.
+On serverside several OAuth2 servers can be configured.
+"nested_groups": list of groups which are allowed to take part in the election (e.g. the id of devisions of a party).
 If empty no restriction is applied
 "verified": if true: only verified users are allowed to vote "eligible": if true: only users who are marked as eligible are allowed to vote (this can be used for adding restrictions from the statue of a party, e.g. did the user pay his membership fee?)
-"listId": if set, the user must be a member of the given listId in order to be allowed to vote
+"listId": if set, the user must be a member of the given listId in order to be allowed to vote (This can be used for example to restrict the allowed voters to a certain working group).
+The according OAuth2 server must provide this information in order to work.

 # Phase 1: Obtain Return Envelope